pnp/pnpcore/docs/using-the-sdk/admin-sharepoint-sites.md

 ### Basic site collection creation flow

+> [!Important]
+> **When creating classic sites** you need to be either a SharePoint Administrator or Global Administrator to use these methods.

 The code structure to create a site collection is identical, regardless of which site you're creating or which type of permission you're using:

 ```csharp